Notes : Linux Privilege Escalation for OSCP & Beyond

 Password Hunting

-~# grep --color=auto -rnw '/' -ie "PASSWORD=" --color=always 2> /dev/null
+- Searching for ‘password’ word in all the files. - ~# grep --color=auto -rnw '/' -ie "PASSWORD=" --color=always 2> /dev/null

-Searching for files name includes word ‘password’
+- Searching for files name includes word ‘password’ - ~# locate passowrd | more

-~# find / -name id_rsa 2> /dev/null
+- Using ‘find’ command - ~# find / -name id_rsa 2> /dev/null

 Important Find Commands For Enumeration

-: find the file names “flag1.txt” in the /home directoryfind / -type d -name config
+- find /home -name flag1.txt: find the file names “flag1.txt” in the /home directory

-: find all files for user “frank” under “/home”find / -mtime 10
+- find /home -user frank: find all files for user “frank” under “/home”

-: find files changed within the last hour (60 minutes)find / -amin -60
+- find / -cmin -60: find files changed within the last hour (60 minutes)

-: find files accesses within the last hour (60 minutes)find / -size 50M
+- find / -amin -60: find files accesses within the last hour (60 minutes)

-: Find world-writeable foldersfind / -perm -o w -type d 2>/dev/null
+- find / -perm -o w -type d 2>/dev/null: Find world-writeable folders

-: Find files with the SUID bit, which allows us to run the file with a higher privilege level than the current user- This command can also be used with (+) and (-) signs to specify a file that is larger or smaller than the given size.
+- This command can also be used with (+) and (-) signs to specify a file that is larger or smaller than the given size.

 Exploring PrivEsc Automated Tools